-Alex’s numerous TV appearances include two series as co-host of We Need Answers (BBC4), The Matt Lucas Awards (BBC1), Dara O’Briain’s School of Hard Sums (Dave), Dave’s One Night Stand (Dave), Celebrity Mastermind (BBC1) 15 to 1 (Channel 4) and The Games That Time Forgot, a documentary written and presented by Alex for BBC Four.
-He featured on 8 out of 10 Cats Does Countdown (Channel 4), John Bishop’s Christmas Show and also featured in Comedy Central’s new series Drunk History.
+Alex’s numerous TV appearances include two series as co-host of We Need Answers (BBC4), Alan Davies: As Yet Untitled (Dave), The Matt Lucas Awards (BBC1), Dara O’Briain’s School of Hard Sums (Dave), Dave’s One Night Stand (Dave), Celebrity Mastermind (BBC1), Celebrity Chase (ITV), John Bishop’s Christmas Show (BBC1), Drunk History (Comedy Central) and The Games That Time Forgot, a documentary written and presented by Alex for BBC4.

 The Sunday Times ****